-Smell: Burnt Toffee, Honey and Shortbread with Vanilla, a touch of Heather and a generous load of Sherry.
+Smell: Burnt Toffee, Honey and Shortbread with Vanilla, a touch of Heather and a generous dollop of Sherry.

 Taste: Honey and Vanilla here as well, with Sherry, Apple and some warming Spice.

 Value for Money: Should be available for somewhere between £35 and £40.

-All together a very fine dram and while you may find a better GlenDronach on the market, it will come at a price.
-Quite simply this is a great dram at a great price.
+All together a very fine dram and while you can certainly find a better GlenDronach on the market, it will come at a price.
+A great dram at a great price.